Terror-Machine/fn-whatsapp-bot/README.md

 npm 6.xxx
 ```

-## Installation Using Linux-Ubuntu:
-## IDK if you use RDP or other. because i never use
+## Installation Using Linux-Ubuntu, IDK if you use RDP or other. because i never use
 ```
 sudo apt-get install -y git
 git clone https://github.com/Terror-Machine/fn-whatsapp-bot
 cd fn-whatsapp-bot
 bash fn.sh
+pm2 start main.js
 ```
 ## NOTE!
 This script is made for public bots, so use a second account to scan the qr and main account to command.

-## as an example to be used as a reference:
-## but please dont equate the bot templates, use your own ideas!!!
+## as an example to be used as a reference, but please dont equate the bot templates, use your own ideas!!!
 - [FNBots](https://https://api.whatsapp.com/send?phone=6288239049722&text=.commands)

 ## Thanks to: